Eric Carr: Stage makeup and persona

-After Caravello passed the audition, time was short but the band had some trouble coming up with a character persona and a stage name for him before his debut concert.
+After Caravello passed the audition, time was short and the band had some trouble coming up with a character persona and a stage name for him before his debut concert.
 "We never actually told him he was in the band," stated Paul Stanley on USA Network's Night Flight program in 1983, "We just said: "In two weeks we're playing.'"

-Gene Simmons alleged that Carr wanted to use the stage name "Rusty Blade" until Simmons dissuaded him.
-He decided on "Eric Carr" quite carefully.
+Paul Stanley alleged that Caravello wanted to use the stage name "Rusty Blade" until Stanley dissuaded him.
+Caravello decided on "Eric Carr" quite carefully.
 He noticed that while the four members' full stage names were each three syllables long, Criss' name was the inverse of the other three band members' name syllable pattern – 'Peter Criss' was two syllables followed by a single syllable.
-He decided to make his stage name sound the same rhythmically as Peter Criss' by choosing a double syllable first name and a single syllable last name so when people said all four names together it would still fit the same to the ear.
-Carr was shortened from his birth name Caravello, and he chose Eric from a list of first names his girlfriend at the time had given him.
+He decided to make his stage name sound the same rhythmically as Peter Criss' by choosing a double syllable first name and a single syllable last name so that when people said all four names together it would still fit the same to the ear.
+Carr was shortened from his birth name Caravello, and he chose Eric from a list of first names his girlfriend at the time had created.
 Paul Caravello remained his legal name.

 For his Kiss persona, Carr initially tried "The Hawk"; this concept was apparently very difficult to realize in greasepaint – a suitable make-up design was never created, and the "Hawk" costume was a "bright orange yellow!"
 The idea was dropped after Paul Stanley mentioned that it looked like Big Bird.
 With the band on deadline (only two weeks before Carr's stage debut), Carr came up with the make-up design for the persona of "The Fox"; Simmons liked it and thus the character was born.
 The original design was modified within days of Carr's initial photo sessions and debut concert as a KISS member.